E.T. the Extra-Terrestrial (video game): Effect on Atari

 As early as January 1983, after Atari admitted that the game had sold poorly, an industry executive said that "the lesson of E.T. has not been lost on the industry".
-The game is cited as one of the main causes of the video game industry crisis of 1983.
+The game is associated as a cause of the video game industry crisis of 1983.
 Billboard magazine's Earl Paige reported that the large number of unsold E.T. games, along with an increase in competition, prompted retailers to demand official return programs from video game manufacturers.
+However, even before E.T was released, the industry was in an overall economic downturn from multiple factors, and E.T itself did not contribute greatly to the collapse, outside of Atari, by mid-1983.
+The release timing led to the game gaining the reputation of being responsible for the 1983 crash.

 By the end of 1982, Atari had begun to lose dominance as more competitors entered the market.
-Poor critical reception and lack of a profitable marketing strategy made this game one of many cited decisions that led Atari to report a $536 million loss in 1983, and led to the company being divided into Atari Games and sold in 1984.
 GameSpy's Classic Gaming called E.T.
 Atari's biggest mistake, as well as the largest financial failure in the industry.
 Reiley commented that the game's poor quality was responsible for ending the product life of the Atari 2600.
 Occurring soon after Pac-Man's negative critical response on the Atari 2600, E.T.'s poor reception was attributed by Kent to have had a negative impact on Atari's reputation and profitability.
 Authors Nick Montfort and Ian Bogost echoed similar comments about Pac-Man and E.T.'s combined effect on the company's reputation and the industry's reaction.
 Buchanan also cited the game as a factor in Atari and the industry's crash.
 He stated that the large amount of unsold merchandise was a financial burden to Atari, which pushed the company into debt.

-On December 7, 1982, Kassar announced that Atari's revenue forecasts for 1982 were cut from a 50 percent increase over 1981, down to a 15 percent increase.
-Immediately following the announcement, Warner Communications' stock value dropped by around 35 percent—from US$54 to $35 per share—resulting in the company losing $1.3 billion in market valuation.
-Kassar sold five-thousand of his Warner shares a half-hour before the announcement.
-This prompted an investigation for insider trading against him by the U.S. Securities and Exchange Commission.
-Atari attempted to regain their market share by licensing popular arcade games for the Atari consoles.
-The games, however, did not reverse Atari's decline and they went further into debt.
-In 1983, the company had decreased its workforce by 30 percent and lost $356 million.
-Other companies—Activision, Bally Manufacturing, and Mattel—experienced similar results as the industry declined.